Axia-Tech/AXIA-wiki/docs/learn/learn-account-generation.md

 Note that this password does NOT protect your seed phrase.
 If someone knows the twelve words in your mnemonic seed, they still have control over your account even if they do not know the password.

-### Set Address for AXIASolar Mainnet
+### Set Address for AXIACoin Mainnet

-Now we will ensure that the addresses are displayed as AXIASolar mainnet addresses.
+Now we will ensure that the addresses are displayed as AXIACoin mainnet addresses.

-Click on "Options" at the top of the plugin window, and under "Display address format for" select "AXIASolar Relay Chain".
+Click on "Options" at the top of the plugin window, and under "Display address format for" select "AXIACoin Relay Chain".

 ![New seed](../assets/accounts/axiasolar_plugin_js_new_04.png)